Advertisement

 What is the average reaction time for gamers?

-Competitive gamers typically react in 150–200ms, compared to the general average of 200–250ms.
-Elite esports players can react in under 150ms, though this is uncommon even at professional levels.
+Competitive gamers typically average 150–200ms in isolated reaction time tests, compared to the general population average of 200–250ms.
+Elite esports professionals can react in under 150ms, though this is uncommon even at the highest levels.
+It is worth noting that in-game performance involves much more than raw reaction time — game sense, anticipation, and muscle memory all contribute significantly to competitive performance.

 Advertisement